oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Notes**:
 - Currently, logged-in users can only make suggestions to the "content" parts of a state.
 We need to make it possible for them to make suggestions to the free-form text that the author includes in the "answer group feedback" and "fallback" sections, too, and find a clean way to expose this in the exploration player UI.
+- It might be a good idea to use this mainly for "community-editable" explorations to start with, since those don't currently have an assigned owner.

 ## Applying machine learning to the code interaction